Simhyeon/r4d/docs/basic_macros.md

 $global(test=$time())
 $test()
 ===
-17:08:39 // This will yield different result according to time.
+17:08:39 % This will yield different result according to time.
-17:08:39 // This will always yield same result
+17:08:39 % This will always yield same result
 ```

 Though, time will most likely print same thing for a single document
 processing.
 Other operations might need consistent bound values.

-### pipe, -, \*
+### pipe

 Pipe macro simply saves value to pipe. $-() returns piped value
 $-*() returns piped value in literal form.